 - Citing incorrect information on laws or statute of limitations in order to deny your claim

 - Switching insurance adjustors to delay processing time

 - Withholding information directly relevant to your claim

 - Using false medical or legal terms to confuse you or deny your claim

-How do Insurance Companies Avoid Paying Bad Faith Claims?
+How Do Insurance Companies Avoid Bad Faith Claims?